You Have to Wonder Why

 of the parochial school

-you most days had to climb
+i most days had to climb

 the school where

-you were enrolled and
+i was enrolled and

-where your parents and
+where my parents and

 their parents before them